What is a Radiologic Technologist?

 What does a Radiologic Technologist do?

-Radiologic technologists are required to gather high-quality images and data, though.
-A radiologic technologist must be trained to recognize what is a clear, high-quality image and what is not.
-They must also be able to answer simple questions that patients may have about the procedure, and help patients prepare for the procedure.
-For example, they must make sure that patients remove all of their jewelry prior to a CAT scan.
-They must also warn patients about potential risks and dangers to their health.
-They must work to protect patients from any unneccessary risks to their health by providing a lead sheet, when necessary, and taking any other appropriate measures.
+Radiologic technologists are required to gather high-quality images and data.
+They are trained to recognize a clear, high-quality image versus one that is not.
+They are also able to answer simple questions that patients may have about the procedure, and help patients prepare for the procedure.
+For example, they make sure that patients remove all of their jewelry prior to a CAT scan, and also warn patients about potential risks and dangers to their health.
+They must work to protect patients from any unnecessary risks to their health by providing a lead sheet, when necessary, and taking any other appropriate measures.